DustinScharf/musiccharts/README.md

 Press any button and get a chart list (with the genre specified on the button, like Hard Techno) into the directory `HOME/MusicCharts` as a csv file

-### Someone have a TIDAL-API with search by track name function with just username+passord login?